jruns/speedy-utilities/README.md

 ```php
 define( 'WP_UTILITIES_DISABLE_JQUERY_MIGRATE', true );
 ```
-Or activate the utility on the WP Performance Utilities wp-admin options page.
+Or activate the utility on the Performance Utilities wp-admin options page.

 ### Remove Versions
 This utility removes versions from the source urls of external scripts and styles on the frontend.
 This can improve browser and CDN caching.